 Apprenticeships are a highly cost-effective and rewarding way for organisations to develop the public finance and counter fraud professionals of the future.
-Setting a course for public sector excellence, CIPFA is an approved and established apprenticeship training provider.
-We deliver apprenticeships in accountancy and counter fraud to over 200 employers.
+Take your career or your team to new heights with a CIPFA apprenticeship.
+CIPFA is an approved and established apprenticeship training provider and delivers apprenticeships in accountancy and counter fraud to over 200 employers.

 Why CIPFA apprenticeships?

-The public sector is facing enormous challenges, from COVID-19 to technological advances and innovations that are transforming work processes and practice.
+The public sector is facing enormous challenges, from the fallout of COVID-19 to technological advances and innovations that are transforming work processes and practice.
 Organisations can begin to address these obstacles by building up their existing capabilities – with levy-funded apprenticeships the most cost-effective solution.

 CIPFA is the only accountancy body in the world exclusively focused on the public sector and our internationally-recognised qualifications and training are standard-setting and industry-defining.
 Our apprenticeship programmes, which were recently awarded a "Good" provider grading by Ofsted, encompass accountancy and counter fraud investigation, offering full support to both apprentices and employers.

 Are you interested in studying with us?
 Ask us a question

 Are you an employer?
 Ask us a question

 - Level 7 Accountancy Professional Apprenticeship: Includes study for the CIPFA Professional Accountancy Qualification – the next intake will begin in autumn 2023